kevinlin6543/Deblur-Image-CUDA/README.md

 cd ./src
 make
 ```
 2. Results in a 'deblur' file.
-Move file to Jetson Nanoor equivalent
+Move file to Jetson Nano or equivalent

 3. On Jetson Nano:
 ```bash